-The Property was inspected on 26 March 2021 by the Valuer.
-No measurement or building survey has been carried out as part of the valuation exercise and the Valuer has relied entirely on the site areas provided by the Client, which has been assumed to be correct.
+The Property was inspected on 26 March 2021 by the Valuer and subsequently no site visits have been conducted.
+No measurement or building survey has been carried out as part of the valuation exercise.
+The Valuer has relied entirely on the site areas provided by the Client, which has been assumed to be correct.
+Based on the discussions with the client it has been assumed that no material change in the condition of the property has taken place except for the progress of construction work in accordance with the information shared.